turbot/steampipe-plugin-config/docs/tables/yml_file.md

   man behind the curtain.
 ```

-and you can easily query the customer details and the number of items ordered:
+You can query the customer details and the number of items ordered:

 ```sql
 select